United States Agency for Global Media: 2018–present

+Leadership

 USAGM is led by a single chief executive officer appointed by the president of the United States and confirmed by the U.S. Senate.
 Until 2016, it was headed by a bi-partisan board with nine members; eight were appointed by the president with Senate confirmation, and the ninth member ex officio was the Secretary of State.
 By law, no more than four members could be from the same political party, in an effort to limit partisanship.
 The president designated one member (other than the Secretary of State) to serve as Chairman.
 The Board served as a "firewall" against political interference in the journalistic product.

-Upon the enactment of the National Defense Authorization Act for Fiscal Year 2017 on 23 December 2016 the agency was placed under the direction of a single CEO.
+Upon the enactment of the National Defense Authorization Act for Fiscal Year 2017 on December 23, 2016 the agency was placed under the direction of a single CEO.
 The board, officially renamed as the International Broadcasting Advisory Board, was reduced to five members appointed by the president to serve in an advisory role.
 Previously appointed board members in excess of five could continue to serve, but would not be replaced when their term expired.
 Under the 2016 reform legislation, any new agency CEO is to be nominated by the U.S. president and confirmed by the U.S. Senate with authority to select key agency personnel.
 Former USAGM CEO John F. Lansing, who had been selected and approved in 2015 by the BBG Board holding a Democratic majority during the Obama administration, was not nominated by President Obama nor confirmed by the Republican-controlled U.S. Senate, as this was not required under previous legislation.

 In June 2018, President Trump announced his intention to nominate documentary film producer Michael Pack to head the agency.
-He was confirmed by the Senate two years later, and served from June 5, 2020 until January 20, 2021, when he was asked to resign at the request of newly-inaugurated President Joe Biden.
+He was confirmed by the Senate two years later, and served from June 5, 2020, until January 20, 2021, when he was asked to resign at the request of newly-inaugurated President Joe Biden.
 President Biden then appointed Kelu Chao as acting USAGM CEO.

 President Biden then nominated Amanda Bennett for CEO.
-She was received bipartisan confirmation from the U.S. Senate in September 2022 and was sworn into the position in December 2022.
+She received bipartisan confirmation from the U.S. Senate in September 2022 and was sworn into the position in December 2022.

-Past members of the board have included: